 5 Ways to Make Bodyweight Exercises Tougher

-For many barbell-and-dumbbell devotees, bodyweight exercises are bush league: Novice exercises you quickly abandon in favor of those involving iron.
-But bodyweight squats, push-ups, lunges, jumps, and other moves aren’t just for beginners.
+For many barbell-and-dumbbell devotees, bodyweight exercises are bush league.
+But adding difficulty and performing hard bodyweight exercises like squats, push-ups, lunges, jumps, and other moves can be a challenging workout for anyone.

-Armed with the following tips, you can stop relegating bodyweight exercises to something you do when you don’t have access to iron, and start utilizing them as elite trainers do: As powerful tools for achieving nearly any fitness goal.
+Armed with the following tips, you can make tougher bodyweight exercises that become powerful tools for achieving nearly any fitness goal.

-You already know that moving faster can make any exercise tougher — performing 30 squats in 30 seconds is harder than performing 30 squats in 60 seconds, for example.
-But the same also holds true in reverse: The slower you perform each rep, the more intense the exercise becomes, because the longer you will keep your muscles under tension.
+You already know that moving faster can make any exercise more challenging — performing 30 squats in 30 seconds is harder than performing 30 squats in 60 seconds, for example.
+But the same also holds true in reverse: The slower you perform each rep, the more intense the exercise becomes because you will keep your muscles under tension longer.

 If you really want to challenge yourself, add a pause at the most difficult point of the move (usually when the target muscle is fully stretched).
 “I might have a client hold the bottom of a squat or a push-up for a two-count,” says Rasmussen.
 “It’s simple, but it’s very challenging.”

-But the theory behind it is sound: “The smaller [or more unstable] your base of support, the tougher it will be to balance, and the harder the exercise will become,” says Rasmussen.
-The result: More strength in less time.
+“The smaller [or more unstable] your base of support, the tougher it will be to balance, and the harder the exercise will become,” says Rasmussen.
+The result: more strength in less time.

-“The more muscles you work, the more joints you engage, and the more planes of motion you move through, the more difficult the exercise becomes,” says Trevor Thieme.
-C.S.C.S., and Openfit’s senior fitness and nutrition content manager.
+“The more muscles you work, the more joints you engage, and the more planes of motion you move through, the more difficult the exercise becomes,” says Trevor Thieme, C.S.C.S. and Openfit’s director of fitness and nutrition content.

 Added bonus: Combining bodyweight movements instantly increases your exercise arsenal, amplifying the variety you can bring to each workout.
 “And variety is one of the most important elements in any training program,” says Thieme.
 “Your goal is to never stop adapting, and the best way to do that is to regularly switch up your training stimulus.”